microsoft/typespec/README.md

 If `cadl-server` cannot be found on PATH by VS Code in your setup, you can configure its location in VS Code settings.
 Search for "Cadl" in File -> Preferences -> Settings, and adjust `cadl.cadl-server.path` accordingly.
 You may need to restart VS Code after changing this.
+This should be the path to the `@cadl-lang/compiler` package. (e.g. `./node_modules/@cadl-lang/compiler`)

 You can also configure a project to use a local npm install of `@cadl-lang/compiler`.
 See [local-cadl sample](packages/samples/local-cadl).